workflowhub-eu/galaxy2cwl/README.md

 twine upload --repository testpypi dist/*   ## for testing twine upload dist/*   ## if above is OK

-vim setup.py ## prepare for next:  version = "0.1.3-SNAPSHOT",
+vim setup.py ## prepare for next:  version = "0.1.3-dev",
-git commit -m "Prepare for 0.1.3" setup.py git push --tags
+git commit -m "Prepare for 0.1.3" setup.py git push --tags git push

 See also https://packaging.python.org/tutorials/packaging-projects/
 in ~/.pypirc have tokens for both pypi and testpypi: